Why Was GST Introduced in India?

 Why GST Was Necessary for India

-GST replaced numerous indirect taxes with one system, making compliance easier for businesses and authorities.
+GGST replaced numerous indirect taxes with one system, making compliance easier for businesses and authorities.

 Streamlined online registration, filing, and payment procedures improved India’s business environment.